 Origin: The elathalam originates in the states of Kerala and Tamil Nadu.

 Structure: The elathalam is comprised of a miniature set of cymbals that can produce different sounds based on the playing technique.
-The cymbals are traditionally made from bronze, and are thicker than Westen counterparts, giving them a distinct timbre when struck against each other.
+The cymbals are traditionally made from bronze, and are thicker than Western counterparts, giving them a distinct timbre when struck against each other.

 Performance: Players hold one cymbal in each hand and strike both pieces together.
 Traditionally, players stand on both sides of ensembles like Panchavadyam.